Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

 ### Prepare the template VM

 1. [Create your lab](https://docs.microsoft.com/azure/lab-services/classroom-labs/how-to-manage-classroom-labs#create-a-classroom-lab) – in this example, let’s use the following settings:
-    -   Medium compute size (4 Cores, 7 GB RAM)
+    -   Medium compute size (4 Cores, 8 GB RAM)
     -   Ubuntu Server 16.04 LTS

 1. Once the lab is created, connect to the template VM using SSH.

 1. Then, install [Docker engine](https://docs.docker.com/engine/install/) which is used to run and manage Docker containers on the VM.
-For our example, you should follow the instructions for [installing the latest version of the Docker engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+For this sample, you should follow the instructions for [installing the latest version of the Docker engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

 ### Build a custom Docker Fedora image
 With Docker, you can use prebuilt images provided by Docker Hub and other container registries; or you can create your own custom container images.
-In our example, we’ll build our own custom container image that:
+In this sample, we’ll build our own custom container image that:

 -   Is based on the latest version of the [official Docker container image for Fedora](https://hub.docker.com/_/fedora).
 -   Installs SSH server package.